rafaelherik/terraform-provider-aznamingtool/readme.md

 >The Azure Naming Tool was created to help administrators define and manage their naming conventions, while providing a simple interface for users to generate a compliant name.
 The tool was developed using a naming pattern based on Microsoft's best practices.
 Once an administrator has defined the organizational components, users can use the tool to generate a name for the desired Azure resource.

+[!IMPORTANT]
+>The AzureNamingTool manages its data using JSON files, which can cause concurrency issues when multiple users or processes attempt to read or write to these files simultaneously.
+This can lead to data corruption or conflicts, making it challenging to maintain consistency and integrity in the stored data.
+To avoid this issue, the API client for this provider implements a simple queue system.
+Be aware that in large environments, this may still cause issues, as the queue system is implemented only on the client instance.

 ## Usage